Holomorphic representation of quantum computations: Multimode stellar hierarchy

 The operation of photon-addition on mode $k$ corresponds to the application of the creation operator $\hat a_k^\dag$, which in the stellar representation amounts to a multiplication by $z_k$---thus increasing the finite stellar rank by one.

 Similarly, the operation of photon-subtraction on mode $k$ of a state of finite stellar rank corresponds to the application of the annihilation operator $\hat a_k$, which in the stellar representation amounts to a partial derivative with respect to $z_k$, of a function of the form $P(\bm z)G(\bm z)$, where $P$ is a polynomial and $G$ a Gaussian function.
-This can at most increase the stellar rank by $1$, if $G$ has a non-zero term of the form $z_k^2$ and if the the maximal monomial of $P$ depends on $z_k$.
+This can at most increase the stellar rank by $1$, if $G$ has a non-zero term of the form $z_k^2$ and if the maximal monomial of $P$ depends on $z_k$.

 Since the vacuum state has stellar rank $0$, and given that Gaussian unitary operations leave the stellar rank invariant by Theorem~\ref{th:invar}, a pure state of stellar rank $n$ cannot be engineered from the vacuum using less than $n$ photon-additions or subtraction, together with Gaussian unitary operations.
+The case of mixed states is a direct consequence of Eq.~(\ref{eq:rankmixed}).

 \end{proof}